Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo administrators.

 Role required: Owner or Administrator to triage events; Read-only admins may review events.

-Each event row includes a variety of columns that can be reviewed at a glance:
+Each event includes a variety of informational content:

-Priority Icon: If an event has a yellow shield icon to the left of the user column, it is related to a Risk Profile designation.
+The event type, e.g. "Authentication".
+If an event shows a yellow shield icon, it is related to a Risk Profile designation.
 Hovering over the shield will show how the event connects to the Risk Profile.

 User: The Duo username.